yobee333/incident-report/README.md

 ## Summary

 I was given the assignment to create a working, online form using primarily HTML and CSS where the results were emailed to specific email addresses (email addresses have been removed for privacy).
 It is based off a printed PDF that they are currently using.
 I followed brand guidelines for styling.
 The form is responsive to make it easy for employees to access on their phones.
 Because this is an injury & illness incident report, I kept the styling minimal and straightforward.
 I have never met a safety department who appreciated "razzle-dazzle", and I thought it would be insensitive to the person filling it in if I tried to make it look "cool."
+[View completed project.](https://friendly-swanson-005d62.netlify.app/)

 ## Suggestions for Improvement